litejs/s3/README.md

 LiteJS S3 &ndash; [![Coverage][1]][2] [![Size][3]][4] [![Buy Me A Tea][5]][6]
 =========

-Minimal S3 client intended for files up to 5GB (that fit to memory).
+Minimal S3 client for places, where full SDK functionality is not needed.

  - No dependencies